fbpx

 Source: https://www.cbo.gov/publication/56598

-That projection is not very optimistic in terms of the “soundness” of the economy.
+That projection is not very optimistic regarding the “soundness” of the economy.

-Basically, The United States will be buried in debt for the next 30 years, because they can’t afford to pay it back (paying it back would decrease spending, which would lead to an economic crash).
+The United States will be buried in debt for the next 30 years because it can’t afford to pay it back (paying it back would decrease spending, leading to an economic crash).

 The end result of this strategy, taking on debt to fight the inevitable economic downturn, will end in disaster.